mendix/docs/content/en/docs/appstore/modules/data-importer-extension.md

 Specify the values for all four configurations (Delimiter, Quote Character, Escape Character, and Add Header Row):

-* **Delimiter (Separator)** – current supported delimiters are comma, semicolon, pipe, and tab; the default is comma
+* **Delimiter (Separator)** – supported delimiters are comma, semicolon, pipe, and tab; the default is comma
-* **Quote Characters** – current supported quote characters are single and double quotes; the default is double quotes
+* **Quote Characters** – supported quote characters are single and double quotes; the default is double quotes
-* **Escape Characters** – current supported escape characters are backslash, single, and double quotes; the default is double quotes
+* **Escape Characters** – supported escape characters are backslash, single, and double quotes; the default is double quotes
 * **Add Header Row** – specify if you want to add a header row or if the header row is already part of the CSV file; the default is the header row already included in file

 Click **Preview Source Data & Entity** to view the data from the file.
 The first ten rows from the source file are shown in the data preview section.
 The file name is used to create a NPE, but this can be edited.
 The column names correspond to the attribute names within the entity.